Growmark, Inc; Soybean field with weeds uncontrolled

 - Evaluating the efficacy of your herbicide and pest management programs can provide information on what worked and what can be changed to achieve effective control of problematic weeds, diseases, and insects.

-Now is a good time to go out and assess corn and soybean fields prior to making input decisions for crop year 2025.
+A little sweat equity now to assess corn and soybean fields can go a long way ahead of making input decisions for the 2026 cropping year.
 Observations taken at this time are valuable as they may help explain some of the yield differences that are observed at harvest.
-If the time is not taken to check fields, yield differences may be unexplainable.
-A few in-season notes recorded about these areas taken as the crop finishes but is still green will help you customize your programs and determine which issues show up consistently year after year and create a plan to protect yields from these recurrent issues.
+If the time is not taken to check fields, yield differences may go unexplainable.
+A few in-season notes recorded about these areas taken as the crop finishes but is still green will help you customize your programs and determine which issues show up consistently year after year.
+Utilize past and current years notes, imagery and other evaluations to try and pinpoint consistent problem areas and work on a plan to remedy the issues.

 As spray season wraps up, it is important to make time to evaluate your overall herbicide, insect and disease management programs that were deployed this season.
 What worked well?
 What could you have done differently to improve your weed control?
 What changes do you plan to make for your weed control program next year?
 These questions may address traits, products, application rates and timing, or a combination of all.